JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

 - Find where unsafe flows *could* happen
 - Suggest guards or blocks on weird-but-plausible paths

 Sometimes the impact isn’t clear yet.
 Bug bounty hunters sometimes spend days to maximize the impact after having found a bug.
+So, it's an effort that costs time.
+If you're auditing: coverage is your friend.

 Remember: **your goal is to secure the protocol during the time you had to review it**.

+It's perfectly fine (and advisable) to maximize the impact when bug bounty hunting (but someone may frontrun your finding).
+It can also be a strategy during contests.

-And hey, if you want to brute-force some assumptions?
-Use Fuzzing or Formal Verification tools!
+If you want to brute-force some assumptions: use Fuzzing or Formal Verification tools!

-Use the Three Prompts.
+TLDR: Use the Three Prompts.
 Think in properties.
-Block the bad.
+Make sure there's good stuff.
+Block the bad stuff.
 Ship the audit.
 Secure the space.

 Cheers everyone!